Ray Godkin: Olympic Games

 Godkin was Section Manager for the Australian cycling team at the 1984 Los Angeles Olympics and 1988 Seoul Olympics.
 He was a member of the Australian Olympic Committee Board for one term in the 1990s.

 Commonwealth Games

-He was the Cycling Manager for the Australian Team at the 1982 Commonwealth Games and Transport Officer for the Australian Team at the 1986 Commonwealth Games.
+Godkin was the Cycling Manager for the Australian Team at the 1982 Commonwealth Games and Transport Officer for the Australian Team at the 1986 Commonwealth Games.
 He was Technical Delegate for cycling at nine Commonwealth Games.From 1987 to 1998, he was Chairman of the Australian Commonwealth Games Association.